Don Carlos: Act 2

 Princess Eboli sings the Veil Song ("Au palais des fées" / "Nel giardin del bello") about a Moorish King trying to seduce an alluring veiled beauty, who turns out to be his own neglected wife.
 Elisabeth enters.
-Posa gives her a letter from France, which covers a secret note from Don Carlos.
+Rodrigue gives her a letter from France, which covers a secret note from Don Carlos.
 At his urging (Aria: "L'Infant Carlos, notre espérance" / "Carlo ch'è sol il nostro amore"), Elisabeth agrees to see the Infante alone.
 Unaware of this relationship, Eboli infers that she, Eboli, is the one Don Carlos loves.

 When they are alone, Don Carlos tells Elisabeth that he is miserable, and asks her to request the King to send him to Flanders.
 She promptly agrees, provoking Carlos to renew his declarations of love, which she piously rejects.
 Don Carlos exits in a frenzy, shouting that he must be under a curse.
 The King enters and becomes angry because the Queen is alone and unattended.
 His suspicions are insulting to her.
 He orders the lady-in-waiting who was meant to be attending her, the Countess of Aremberg, to return to France, prompting Elizabeth to sing a sorrowful farewell-aria.
 (Aria: "Oh ma chère compagne" / "Non pianger, mia compagna").

-The King now approaches Posa, with whose character and activism he is impressed, and offers to reward him for his loyalty and service.
-Posa begs the King to stop oppressing the people of Flanders.
-The King calls Posa's idealism unrealistic and warns that the Grand Inquisitor is watching him.
-The King confides in Posa, telling him that he fears that Carlos is having an affair with Elisabeth.
-Posa replies that Carlos is innocent, and offers to watch Elisabeth and to be responsible for her good behavior.
-The King gratefully accepts this offer, and again warns Posa to beware of the Grand Inquisitor.
+The King now approaches Rodrigue, with whose character and activism he is impressed, and offers to reward him for his loyalty and service.
+Rodrigue begs the King to stop oppressing the people of Flanders.
+The King calls Rodrigue's idealism unrealistic and warns that the Grand Inquisitor is watching him.
+The King confides in Rodrigue, telling him that he fears that Carlos is having an affair with Elisabeth.
+Rodrigue replies that Carlos is innocent, and offers to watch Elisabeth and to be responsible for her good behavior.
+The King gratefully accepts this offer, and again warns Rodrigue to beware of the Grand Inquisitor.